misbahulhoq/L2-A1/README.md

-## What is the use of enums in TypeScript?
+# What is the use of enums in TypeScript?

 ### Definition of enum: An enum is a special "class" that represents a group of constants (unchangeable variables).

-### Types of enums: There are two types of enums:
+### There are two types of enums:

 - string
 - numeric